The Gallery

 All I have to do at this point is finish refinishing the inside of the tank and get the pump back from the pump shop and it will be 100 percent (after I remount the booster reels and the ladder rack, and replumb a new feed line from the tank to the pump).

 The new wheels (the ones I got from Grigg) are still off getting powder coated.
 They should be back in time so we can go to the big fire equipment parade in Winchester, Virginia on new tires.
-Here is a higher resolution side shot.
+Here is a good side shot.

 John